Macrander, descended from Langemann from Mengeringhausen, Bad Arolsen

 Coats of Arms of the Macrander family

 Coat of Arms 1: The origin of this coat of arms is unknown.
-Whether it is an authentic coat of arms, that was actually used by the Macrander (or Langemann) family in ancient times, is to be doubted.
+Whether it is an authentic coat of arms, that was actually used by the Macrander (or Langemann) family in ancient times, is unsure.
 This coat of arms has not been found in any armorial book, roll of arms, deed or other (secondary) source.
 Because it is a unique coat of arms, heraldic correctly designed and more than 60 years owned by the family, this coat of arms can be used right away by all descendants, as long as they bear the family name.

 Coat of Arms 2: Based on seals that were used by 2 (and perhaps 3) different Macrander-branches.
 Accordingly this coat of arms is listed in the Deutschen Wappenrolle (German roll of arms) and can be used by all descendants of the common ancestor Arnold Macrander (Langemann) (*1566-†1620), as long as they bear this familyname.
 This coat of arms is published in volume 73, under the number DWR 11221/09.